Voice Lessons To The World

 Breathing for singing should strike a great balance between deliberate intent and relaxation.
 In other words, a great singer should have a systematic approach to breathing properly, but this process should ultimately lead them to the most effortless breathing, singing, and delivery possible.
 Breathing is one of the main elements that remain fairly consistent from style-to-style.
 Whether you are singing classical music or contemporary music, low breathing from deep in the body as well as consistent and relaxed breath support and breath management are essential.

 The space and resonance that a singer uses to sing is a key component to what kind of sounds they eventually make.
 This refers to many different spaces: pharyngeal cavity, mouth, nasal cavity, soft palette, etc. It is a similar concept with musical instruments.
 Depending on the size and shape of any given instrument, a variety of sounds can be made.
 The sound of 2 different acoustic guitars, for example, is largely going to be determined by their resonance space.
 In the same way, singers use the resonance spaces of their bodies to make and manipulate sound.
-We will show you how to use these spaces to not only to create effortless vocal production, but also how to change the use of this depending on the situation.
+We will show you not only how to use these spaces to create effortless vocal production, but also how to change the use of these spaces depending on the situation.
 By manipulating the way you use the resonators in your body, you can sing all styles of music with freedom and skill.

 We have found that many singers do not use their entire voice when they sing.
 Much of this comes from physical tension as well as hesitance resulting from doubts in the mind.
 Using physical exercises, breathing technique, concepts from Alexander Technique and Yoga, and opening up resonators, our singers are often amazed to discover just how much of their voice has been dormant all along.
 Volume does not need to be the primary goal of good singing, but a healthy vocalist should certainly be able to be heard well and to feel as if their voice is very “present” when they perform.
 This is true even of singers who are primarily microphone singers.